Wikipedia - Free Ency

 Choking to Death:Health Consequences of Air Pollution in China from the Diplomat.
 Lu Guang.
 Free lance photographer who took photos about the human cost of pollution in China.
 Interview of Photographer Lu Guang.

 Clean Air Interstate Rule (CAIR) - A rule that will achieve the largest reduction in air pollution in more than a decade from U.S. Environmental Protection Agency (EPA).
-See also Clean Air Act, Six Common Air Pollutants, Ozone, Clean Water Act.
+See also Clean Air Act and Air Pollution, Six Common Air Pollutants, Ozone, Clean Water Act.

 The Green Lane from Environment Canada.
 Contents include: Air - Acid Rain, Air Pollution, Air Quality, Atmospheric Science, Ozone, Smog, Contaminants, Environmental Protection, Pollution Prevention.
 Managing and Reducing Waste.